yrdsb-peths/final-greenfoot-project-Peaperfish/README.md

 - Mouse Left Click to place down a Tower.
 - Each Tower cost $50.
 - Each Balloon popped will reward player with $25.
-- Each Balloon missed will deal 10 DMG to player.
+- Each Balloon missed/passed through will deal 10 DMG to player.
+- The Balloons will speed up as going down the line.

 ## Controls